-I was pretty excited to have finally graduated from med school – until I realized that to specialize in dermatology here in Singapore, it requires at least 6 years of specialist training post-graduation.
+I was pretty excited to have finally graduated from med school – until I realised that to specialise in dermatology here in Singapore, it requires at least 6 years of specialist training post-graduation.
 That’s 3 years of training in internal medicine plus another 3 years of advanced dermatology specialist training.
 This means that nearly all dermatologists in Singapore have trained at the National Skin Centre (NSC) for at least a few years.
-Once specialist training for dermatology is completed, they are now recognized as associate consultants in dermatology.
+Once specialist training for dermatology is completed, they are now recognised as associate consultants in dermatology.

 Choosing a Private or Public Dermatologist

 Pros and Cons

 When choosing a good dermatologist in Singapore, you have two options – whether to see a dermatologist in private practice or go and consult with a dermatologist in a public hospital such as the NSC.
 Each of the two options has their pros and cons, specifically in the aspects of cost, time, and convenience.

 If you decide to go the private route, the one advantage is that it much, much easier and quicker to see a dermatologist in private practice.
 In these clinics, usually, an appointment can be given in as fast as 1 to 3 days.
 There are even doctors who accept walk-in patients as long as it can fit in their schedule.
 The only downside is that private doctors usually charge more for their services (as much as 2 to 4 times more) than doctors in public hospitals.
 If money isn’t much of an issue, or if you value your convenience and time more, then finding a dermatologist in private practice is your best bet.